• Tasmania’s weather can change quickly. Summer snowfalls, hail and sleet across the Plateau are not uncommon. Safety is paramount.

 In-house lunches are available and served at 1pm.

-As arrival and access into the Lodge is from 2pm, lunches are not available on the day of arrival.
+As arrival and access into the Lodge is from 2pm, lunches or picnic packs are not available on the day of arrival.

 Dinner is available and served at 6:30pm.

-If arriving after 5pm, we ask you please call ahead to confirm your arrival time.
-We will email or text our dinner menu for you to make your selections, allowing us enough time to prepare for 6:30pm dinner service.
+The evenings dinner menu will be emailed for you to make your selections, allowing us enough time to prepare for 6:30pm dinner service.

-We aim to cater for food intolerances and have done our best to accommodate basic dietary requirements:
+• We offer limited catering options for food intolerances and have done our best to accommodate dietary requirements of:

 GF – Gluten Free / DF – Dairy Free / V- Vegan / VG – Vegetarian

-Please advise of any dietary requirements at the time of booking.
+Please advise of any of these dietary requirements at the time of booking.

 A valid parks pass is not required as you will not be entering a National Park.